-Now J&J Vending resides in a 12,500 square-foot facility.
-The operation serves businesses making up to $40,000 in vending revenue in the San Francisco Bay area.
+Now J&J vending resides in a 12,500 square-foot facility.
+The operation serves businesses making up to $40,000 in vending revenue throughout the San Francisco Bay area.

 Through the years, Skidmore found it both a pleasure and struggle to work with his father.
 Skidmore Senior was resistant to new technology, like the handhelds and vending management software the operation added in 2003 in order to increase the cash accountability and inventory control.